 ReadiStep is a middle grades assessment that measures the same skills as PSAT/NMSQT and SAT and helps teachers provide the guidance students need to start preparing for high school and college.

 All the resources you need to get students ready for test day and beyond.
 Includes: SAT test security information, test dates and registration deadlines, SAT Subject Test information, and information about the SAT Counselor Registration Report, and much more!

 Everything your students need to know about the SAT.

 Download SAT publications and view important information such as the Counselor’s Guide to SAT Program Fee Waivers.

-The information you need to help students on the path to college.
+Comprehensive information regarding the SAT and SAT Subject Tests for educators to assist students on the path to college.